Bedrock Integration with nOps Platform

 Data Retrieval by nOps

-- nOps uses the configured IAM permissions to access Bedrock Model Invocation Logs
+- nOps uses the configured IAM permissions to access Bedrock data from the S3 large data delivery location

 -